wq/wq/docs/patterns/annotate.md

 {{/annotations}}
 ```

-Note that this naming convention means there is limited support for multi-valued annotations.
+Note that this naming convention means there is limited support for multi-valued annotations, which is one reason it was replaced.  wq.db 0.8.0 still supports this style, but it will be dropped in 1.0.

+#### Default Annotation List

 When rendering "new" screens (which use the same template as edit screens), [wq/app.js] will automatically generate a list of blank annotations for all annotation types that are marked as being related to the model.
 This makes it possible to generate form widgets for all potential annotations.
 Any annotations values that are left blank will not be created.
 To customize which AnnotationTypes are listed for new items, override the `getTypeFilter()` function in `attachmentTypes.annotation` (see [wq/app.js] for more information).